 Barry Werbin is counsel at Herrick, Feinstein LLP and a member of its Intellectual Property Group.
 Barry concentrates his practice in intellectual property and online issues (including trademarks, trade dress, copyrights, unfair competition, false advertising, publicity and privacy rights, trade secrets, domain name issues and UDRP arbitrations, digital rights protection, trademark and content licensing, Internet and traditional marketing and sponsorship agreements, publishing, due diligence and exploitation rights) and technology (including software licensing and development, IT support agreements, website development and hosting, and data and computer security breaches).
 Barry handles infringement and other complex commercial litigation and a broad variety of IP-related transactional matters.

-From 2013 through 2016, Barry was recognized as a top intellectual property litigation lawyer by Thompson Reuters' Super Lawyers, which rates outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.
+From 2013 through 2019, Barry was recognized as a top intellectual property litigation lawyer by Thomson Reuters' Super Lawyers, which rates outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.

 Memberships & Associations

 - Copyright & Literary Property Committee of the New York City Bar Association

 - Co-Chair, Publicity, Privacy and Media Committee of the Entertainment, Arts and Sports Law Section

 - Standing Member, Copyright and Literary Property Committee